Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - We can choose the focus of attention; that is, it can be voluntary.
 - We are also only able to attend to one thing at a time, not many things.
 - First we distinguish attention from arousal.
-- Arousal: the global physiological and psychological state of the organism.
+- *Arousal*: the global physiological and psychological state of the organism.
 - E.g. Deep sleep to hyperalertness.
-- Selective attention: the allocation of attention among relevant inputs, thoughts, and actions, while ignoring irrelevant or distracting ones.
+- *Selective attention*: the allocation of attention among relevant inputs, thoughts, and actions, while ignoring irrelevant or distracting ones.
 - E.g. Choosing to focus on reading this sentence instead of reading Twitter.
 - What determines the priority?
-    - Goal-driven control (top-down): voluntary attention steered by an individual’s current goals.
+    - *Goal-driven control (top-down)*: voluntary attention steered by an individual’s current goals.
         - E.g. Focusing on doing homework for a class instead of partying.
-    - Stimulus-driven control (bottom-up): reflexive attention steered by a stimulus.
+    - *Stimulus-driven control (bottom-up)*: reflexive attention steered by a stimulus.
         - E.g. Hearing a loud bang while studying.
 - There are also two types of selective attention
-    - Overt: a physical shift in attention.
+    - *Overt*: a physical shift in attention.
         - E.g. Moving your eyes.
-    - Covert: a mental shift in attention.
+    - *Covert*: a mental shift in attention.
         - E.g. Looking straight on but focusing on what’s happening in the periphery.
 Eavesdropping.
 The spotlight of attention.
-- Unilateral spatial neglect (USN): a condition where patients ignore half of their visual field.
+- *Unilateral spatial neglect (USN)*: a condition where patients ignore half of their visual field.
 ![Figure 7.4](figure7-4.png)
 - USN can also affect the imagination and memory.
 - Patients with USN that try to recollect their memory of certain places neglect the side contralateral to the side with cortical damage.
 - This shows that USN can’t be attributed to a failure of memory, but rather that attention to parts of the recalled images was biased.
 - Patients with USN aren’t blind to the visual field as they can still detect stimuli presented in isolation in the visual field.
 - But when multiple stimuli are present, USN shows up resulting in extinction.
-- Extinction: the neglect of a stimulus in the presence of a competing stimulus.
+- *Extinction*: the neglect of a stimulus in the presence of a competing stimulus.
 - USN can be overcome if the patient’s attention is directed to the neglected location of items.
 This is one reason why the condition is described as a bias rather than a loss of ability to focus attention.
 - One patient with USN describes it more as the inability to concentrate rather than as neglecting the stimulus.
 - Three main characteristics of Balint’s syndrome
-    - Simultanagnosia: a difficulty in perceiving the visual field as a whole.
+    - *Simultanagnosia*: a difficulty in perceiving the visual field as a whole.
-    - Ocular apraxia: a deficit in making eye movements to scan the visual field.
+    - *Ocular apraxia*: a deficit in making eye movements to scan the visual field.
-    - Optic ataxia: a problem in making visually guided hand movements.
+    - *Optic ataxia*: a problem in making visually guided hand movements.
 - USN is the result of unilateral lesions of the parietal, posterior temporal, and frontal cortex or damage in subcortical areas.
 - Balint’s syndrome is the result of bilateral occipitoparietal lesions.
 - The phenomenon of extinction in neglect patients suggests that sensory inputs are competitive.